What Is Site Stacker — And Is It the Right Ministry Platform for Your Organization?

 Working with a Site Stacker Implementation Partner

-Because Site Stacker requires structured implementation and has a limited pool of experienced implementers, choosing the right partner is one of the most consequential decisions in the process.
+Because Site Stacker is a configurable platform with a more involved implementation process, and because there is a limited pool of experienced implementers, choosing the right partner is one of the most consequential decisions in the process.

 A qualified implementation partner should be able to: